You read your local newspapers every morning and afternoon. You watch the AP wire throughout the day. Your magazines sit in a high, teetering stack.

 Dan Levine launched CTNewsJunkie in 2005 after logging six years covering Connecticut news, including stints as state Capitol reporter at the Connecticut Law Tribune and at the Hartford Advocate.
 A Chicago native, Levine is now based in San Francisco and works as West Coast legal correspondent for Reuters.
 Follow Dan on Twitter here.

-CTTechJunkie.com, like CTNewsJunkie.com, is a publication of Dig and Scoop LLC and was launched in 2011 to fill a void in traditional news coverage in Connecticut.
+CTTechJunkie.com, like CTNewsJunkie.com, is a publication of Dig & Scoop LLC and was launched in 2011 to fill a void in traditional news coverage in Connecticut.
 Its niche is technology, where Connecticut companies are leading the way in many areas.
-The site's lead reporter/analyst is Lon Seidman, who is an admitted early-adopter of new gadgets and a creative thinker with respect to technology's impact on economic models.
-Seidman is now spending most of his time reviewing technology on his youtube channel, Lon.tv where he has more than 133,000 subscribers.
-You can reach Lon on Facebook, Twitter, and Google+ as well.
+The site’s lead reporter/analyst is Lon Seidman, who is an admitted early-adopter of new gadgets and a creative thinker with respect to technology’s impact on economic models.
+Seidman is now spending most of his time reviewing technology on his youtube channel, Lon.tv where he has more than 294,000 subscribers.
+You can reach Lon on Facebook and Twitter.

 About the Morning Coffee